Lung Cancer: Overview

 Lung cancer often does not cause symptoms in its early stages.
 This is when it’s small and hasn’t spread.
 In fact, many lung cancers don’t cause symptoms until they have already spread.

-When early lung cancer does cause symptoms, they’re often like those you might have anyway if you smoke.
-For example, some early symptoms of lung cancer include shortness of breath and coughing.
+When early lung cancer does cause symptoms, they’re often like those you might have if you smoke.
+For instance, some early symptoms of lung cancer include shortness of breath and coughing.

 These are some of the more common symptoms of lung cancer: